 \subsection{Scene segmentation and meta-task sampling}

-The \textit{global analysis} would build reasonable predictive model if there are plenty of landslide/non-landslide points within a single scene, where most landslides occurred for the same causes.
-But in most cases, especially for the large-scale scenario, the causes of a landslide in each part of that scenario are quite different.
-Accordingly, we segmented the large-scale scenario into several parts and modeled them respectively.
+The \textit{global analysis} will build a reasonable predictive model if there are plenty of landslide/non-landslide points within a single scene, where most landslides occurred for the same causes.
+However, in most cases, especially for the large-scale scenario, the causes of a landslide in each part of that scenario are pretty different.
+Accordingly, we segmented the scenario into several parts and modeled them respectively.